Zhuo Jiaxiang

 Publications

-• Co-author of “The Contours and Limits of Transnational Issue Estoppel – Merck Sharp & Dohme Corp v Merck KGaA [2021] 1 SLR 1102”, Academy Publishing 2021)
+• Academy Publishing 2021 – Co-author of “The Contours and Limits of Transnational Issue Estoppel – Merck Sharp & Dohme Corp v Merck KGaA [2021] 1 SLR 1102”

-• Co-author of “The Impact of the Covid-19 (temporary measures) Act on commercial litigation and insolvency matters”, Lexology 2020
+• Lexology 2020 – Co-author of “The Impact of the Covid-19 (temporary measures) Act on commercial litigation and insolvency matters”

 Speaking Engagements

-• Panellist, “Becoming an Arbitrator: Surviving the Long Night 2.0” organised by CiArb
+• CiArb – Panellist for “Becoming an Arbitrator: Surviving the Long Night 2.0”

-• Moderator, “The first 100 days in a dispute” organized by ICC Singapore
+• ICC Singapore – Moderator for “The first 100 days in a dispute”

 In the press